 - 1/4 cup almond butter (if unsalted, add a healthy pinch sea salt)

 - 3/4 cup raw nuts (such as pecans and almonds)

 - 1 1/2 cups rolled oats (GF for gluten-free eaters)

 - 1/4 cup semisweet or dark chocolate chips (dairy-free to keep vegan)

 - OPTIONAL: Toast oats in a 350-degree F (176 C) oven for 15 minutes to give a toasted flavor.
 Not necessary but recommended.

 - Place dates in a food processor and mix until small bits remain and they form a ball.
 Transfer to a large mixing bowl and add oats, nuts, and chocolate chips.
 Stir with a wooden spoon, breaking down the dates so they disperse fairly evenly throughout the ingredients.
 Small chunks are OK.

 - Warm honey and almond butter in a small saucepan and pour over dry ingredients.
 Stir quickly to evenly coat.
 The chocolate chips will get a little melty – that’s fine and even desirable.

-- Transfer to a shallow pan (such as 8×8 or loaf pan) lined with parchment or plastic wrap and top with another piece of plastic wrap and use your hands to form the mixture into a tight square (keeping in mind you want them about 1/2 thick and you’ll cut them into 10-12 bars) with a uniformly flat top.
+- Transfer to a shallow pan (such as 8×8 or loaf pan) lined with parchment or plastic wrap and top with another piece of plastic wrap and use your hands to form the mixture into a tight square (keeping in mind you want them about 1/2 thick and you’ll cut them into 10-12 bars // amount as original recipe is written) with a uniformly flat top.
 This will take a little work but the warmth of your hands will work well to shape them.

 - Still covered, pop them into the freezer to set for 15 minutes.
-Remove and cut into 10 bars.
+Remove and cut into 10 bars (as original recipe is written // adjust if altering batch size).
 Store in an airtight container or bag in the fridge to keep fresh, or in the freezer for longer term storage.